 Motor control necessarily includes coordination, balance, strength, and flexibility, and is the ability to control those attributes in concert.
 Here’s a good example of how this works in action:

-It’s clear that Kirsty has high levels of strength, flexibility, coordination, and balance, but the way she effortlessly moves in and out of these positions demonstrates the control she has over those other attributes she’s build.
+It’s clear that Stacey has high levels of strength, flexibility, coordination, and balance, but the way she effortlessly moves in and out of these positions demonstrates the control she has over those other attributes she’s build.

 One client of ours, Dana, has Multiple Sclerosis and learned to manage her symptoms by improving her motor control.